dis-sg/dis-sg.github.io/_posts/2023-08-13-creative-weekly-10.md

 Also promoting their August special is KFC with its Cereal Chicken, which combines spices, chillies, curry leaves and cereal.
 KFC created a crunchy silhouette of the iconic Toa Payoh Dragon Playground using the seasoning mix.

 <h1>Sama Sama</h1>
 These posts were inspired by the National Day Parade, from fireworks to the parade segment.
+They also look like carbon copies of each other.

 <h2>Burger King</h2>
 <figure>